Hip Dysplasia in Cats

 • Mild cases can be well managed.
 Surgically corrected cases carry a good prognosis, especially if surgery is completed prior to the onset of arthritis

-A Closer Look: What is Hip Dysplasia in Cats?
+A closer look: Hip Dysplasia in Cats

 Hip dysplasia is uncommon in cats, but is more prevalent in purebred cats.
 Dysplasia is a chronic, degenerative condition that gradually worsens over time, and may lead to arthritis if left unaddressed.
 Any pet presenting with symptoms requires prompt veterinary assistance.

-Risk Factors
+Risk factors

 Symptom severity varies, depending on how loose an affected hip joint is, and the degree of osteoarthritis that has developed.
 Dysplasia may show no symptoms at first, with symptoms developing over time as an affected joint degenerates further.